nualagr/dargan-health-foods/README.md

 The Covid-19 crisis has focused attention on online shopping out of necessity.
-Rigid social distancing restrictions and the closure of various types of business has focused consumers’ minds on ways in which they can get their desired products and services online.
+Rigid social distancing restrictions and the closure of various types of business has focused consumers’ minds on the ways in which they can get their desired products and services online.

 Dargan Health Foods website is of direct interest to Dargan's regular customers